alvinshrestha/secure-cloud-environment-attack-detection/6.Attack Simulation/IncidentResponse.md

 ## Conclusion

-This incident response exercise demonstrated that the security monitoring pipeline built across Weeks 5 and 6 is effective at detecting, alerting, and enabling rapid response to SSH brute force attacks.
+This incident response exercise demonstrated that the security monitoring pipeline built during the project is effective at detecting, alerting, and enabling rapid responses to SSH brute-force attacks.
 The existing hardening controls (disabled password authentication, NSG restrictions) prevented any successful compromise, while the monitoring layer provided full visibility into the attack as it occurred.

 > The combination of preventive controls (hardening) and detective controls (monitoring + alerting) is the foundation of a defence-in-depth security posture.